 The update protocol would be a simple r-broadcast of a signed message requesting the update.
 This way, it is guaranteed that all pingers receive the same request, and the database stays consistent.
-To avoid race conditions, the mix also needs to maintain a serial number, so that all parties can be assured to receive all updates in the same order.
-Note that there exist protocols that can also enforce that all pingers receive all update requests in the same order; however, implementing this here may be overkill.
+To avoid race conditions, the mix also needs to maintain a serial number, so that all parties can be assured to receive all updates in the same order; due to the properties of the r-broadcast protocol, all pingers will eventually receive all update requests from the mix, so malicious manipulation of the serial numbers can only lead to a temporary inconsistency.
+Note that there exist protocols that can also enforce that all pingers receive all update requests in the same order; however, the those protocols are rather complex, so implementing this here may be overkill.